Guardianship Lawyer in Staten Island Protecting the Best Interests of the Elderly, the Disabled and Children in New York

 Caring for an incapacitated adult

 At the Law Office of Gina-Marie Reitano, I can help you arrange for the care of an elderly parent or mentally ill family member through a proceeding under Article 81 of the Mental Hygiene Law.
 A properly appointed guardian can make a significant difference to the overall well-being of a person who is incapacitated.
 You can nominate the guardian or the court may appoint someone from a list compiled by the Office of Court Administration.
 The person will manage the personal and financial affairs of a person who cannot handle his/her own affairs.
 The duties, rights and responsibilities of a guardian vary, depending on the particular situation.
 A guardian’s powers are specifically tailored to meet the needs of the incapacitated person.
-A guardian with full authority may be responsible for making all legal, financial and healthcare-related decisions for the incapacitated person.
-He/she may even have the authority to void transactions engaged in by the incapacitated person before he or she was deemed incapacitated.
+A guardian with full authority may be responsible for making all legal, financial and healthcare-related decisions for the incapacitated person and this may extend beyond the time that the guardianship was enacted.

 Protecting the rights of legal guardians